domagojk/redux-orchestrate/README.md

 ## FAQ

 ### Ok, but what about other kind of async operations?
 This middleware is not an attempt to solve all your problems.
-If you need to handle more complex async operations which are better solved by some other tools (generators, observables), then you should use these or define your own (([it's not that hard](http://redux.js.org/docs/advanced/Middleware.html)).
+If you need to handle more complex async operations which are better solved by some other tools (generators, observables), then you should use middlewares that supports them or define your own ([it's not that hard](http://redux.js.org/docs/advanced/Middleware.html)).

 Also, don't forget that you can combine multiple middlewares.